Skip to main content

 Council aims to celebrate and promote environmental awareness through art in our environment centres.
 We select works from local artists and community groups that reflect themes such as sustainability, biodiversity, and connection to nature.

-For this opportunity, we're searching for artists at any stage of their career who have a connection to, or interest in, Boondall Wetlands or the Greater Brisbane environment.
+We are seeking artists at any career stage.
+They should have a connection to or interest in Boondall Wetlands or Greater Brisbane's environment.
 We do not charge artists to display on our community art wall.

 How to apply